MartensCedric/HexMap/README.md

-# Hexpert
+# Hexmap
-Library for hexagonal grids
+Java library that allows to build hexagonal maps.